River Phoenix rises again as final movie finished

 Asked why he had cast Phoenix in the lead role, the director replied: "I chose him because I wanted a contrast between what was known about ... him, what he looked like, with this kind of weird, a little bit mad character."

-He offered the tantalising prospect of more footage coming to light, saying some reels may have been found in London.
+He offered the tantalizing prospect of more footage coming to light, saying some reels may have been found in London.

 (Reporting by Mike Collett-White)